Science and education

 As a research-based healthcare company, science and technology are at the core of what we do.
 That is why we support international and local programmes to promote an interest in these disciplines among young people.
 By improving access to education and real-world science and biotech skills, we hope to help grow the next generation of innovators.
 A few examples of Roche-supported programs around the world:

-- Swiss Talent Forum (STF): Roche is a founding sponsor since 2009 of the STF, a think-tank for young adults across Europe to address global and long-term challenges of our time.
-The STF is one of several national competitions and study weeks offered by Swiss Youth in Science, a foundation supported by Roche for nearly 50 years.
+- International Swiss Talent Forum (ISTF): Roche is a founding partner of the ISTF, a think tank for young adults to address global and long-term challenges of our time founded in 2009.
+The ISTF is one of several national competitions and study weeks offered by Swiss Youth in Science, a foundation supported by Roche for over 50 years.

-- Genentech Futurelab: Futurelab is a science education programme developed in partnership with the South San Francisco Unified School District to support science education at every grade level, from elementary school to high school – impacting 9,300 students in South San Francisco.
+- Genentech Futurelab: Futurelab is a science education programme developed in partnership with the South San Francisco Unified School District to support science education at every grade level, from elementary school to high school – impacting 9,000 students in South San Francisco.
 Futurelab supports teachers with professional development, students with field trips and access to scholarships, and classrooms with equipment and supplies teachers need for their curriculum.
 It also gives employees the chance to get involved through volunteering and mentoring.
-Each year, more than 1,300 Genentech employees volunteer over 25,000 hours through programmes that offer exciting science experiences for local students.
+Since launch in 2015, over 65,000 employee volunteer hours are invested in Futurelab programmes that offer exciting science experiences for local students.

 Access to education